Trench heating is aesthetically pleasing, and is utilised where wall space is limited.

 It is often the ideal solution to preserve the unencumbered look and feel of living spaces.

-Increasingly, the serious nature of the environmental issues facing our world has driven many of us to try to save energy when and where we can.
+Increasingly, the serious nature of the environmental issues faced by our world has driven many of us to try to save energy when and where we can.

-Hydronic heating uses much less energy than conventional forced air heating therefore producing fewer carbon emissions.
+Hydronic heating uses lesser energy than conventional forced air heating, therefore producing lesser carbon emission.

-That’s why hydronic heating is used exclusively in new buildings in the most ecologically advanced countries in the world.
+That’s why hydronic heating is used exclusively in new buildings in Melbourne and the most ecologically advanced countries in the world.

 Is hydronic heating expensive to install and will it add to the value of your home?